 Installing safety equipment in the home is a simple step that families can take to help create a safer environment for a child.
 It doesn’t completely replace the need for supervision, especially with younger children, but it can make protecting children easier.

-Safety gates stop babies and toddlers climbing stairs and falling down them.
-They also stop children going into rooms where it is dangerous for them to be, such as the kitchen.
+Safety gates stop babies and toddlers from climbing stairs and falling down them.
+They also stop children from going into rooms where it is dangerous for them to be, such as the kitchen.

 The 16-tonne guillotine action of an unshielded door as it closes gently into the hinge cavity can cause traumatic finger injury.
-But with the installation of simple and effective door finger guards this risk is eliminated.
+But with simple and effective door finger guards this risk is eliminated.